Two Trial Victories in Federal Court for Robbins Geller Attorneys

 “U.S. Ethernet is pleased that once again, a jury has confirmed the strength of 3Com’s famous Parallel Tasking technology, this time against Texas Instruments,” said Herman.
 “While much of the industry is now subject to a license for the widespread infringement that eroded 3Com’s Ethernet market, a few companies remain in suit in the Northern District of California.”

-Robbins Geller attorneys John Herman, Peter M. Jones and Robert J. Leonard led the team responsible for obtaining this result for USEI.
+Robbins Geller attorneys John Herman and Peter M. Jones led the team responsible for obtaining this result for USEI.
 The jury verdict resolves U.S. Ethernet Innovations, LLC v.
 Texas Instruments Incorporated, No. 6:11-cv-491-MHS-JDL (E.D.
 Tex.).
 The related cases in Texas were consolidated with U.S. Ethernet Innovations, LLC v.
 Ricoh Americas Corporation, et al., No. 6:12-cv-235-MHS-JDL (E.D.
 Tex.).